Bharathi4real/awesome-nextjs/assets/formatPathSegment.md

 Supports optional segments and will safely return `""` if the index is invalid or segment is missing.

 ## Contribution
-Want to suggest axios config options?
+Want to suggest anything about formatPathSegment?
 Open a pull request!